joe7575/techage/manuals/manual_ta5_EN.md

 ### TA5 SSD

 The TA5 SSD is an intermediate component required to craft the TA5 Digitizer.
-It can only be manufactured at the TA4 Electronics Fab from 8 TA4 RAM Chips and 1 TA4 Silicon Wafer.
+It can only be manufactured at the TA4 Electronics Fab from 16 TA4 RAM Chips, 1 TA4 Silicon Wafer, 1 Plastic Sheet and 1 Steel Strip.

 [ta5_ssd|image]